Yaakov Alperon: Death

-Fifty-three-year-old Alperon was killed on November 17, 2008, by a bomb explosion in his white Volkswagen Jetta, at the crowded intersection of Yehuda HaMaccabi Street and Namir Road in Tel Aviv.
-The explosion resulted in Alperon's death and at least three other people were wounded, including a 13-year-old boy.
+Fifty-three-year-old Alperon was killed on November 17, 2008, by a bomb explosion in his white Volkswagen Jetta car, at the crowded intersection of Yehuda HaMaccabi Street and Namir Road in Tel Aviv.
+The explosion killed Alperon, and at least three other people, including a 13-year-old boy, were wounded.
 Police were trying to determine the identity of a vehicle that had been spotted driving away from the site of the explosion.
-The body was identified as wearing the same shirt that Alperon had been wearing in court for the indictment of his son on unrelated charges.
+The body was identified as wearing the same shirt that Alperon had been wearing in court for an indictment of his son.
 His funeral on November 18, 2008, at Ra'anana Cemetery was attended by thousands, including several known Israeli underworld figures.
 At the grave site, one of Alperon's sons was quoted as saying that "We will find the man who did this.
 I'll send this man to God.
 He won't have a grave because I'll cut off his arms, his head, and his legs".

 Alperon family

-Alperon's brother Nissim Alperon survived numerous assassination attempts, including one in 2000, 2002, 2006, 2012, 2013 and two in 2003 and 2007, some of which involved car bombs.
-As reported, a car explosion in Tel Aviv in January 2013, lightly wounding seven people, may have been a further assassination attempt against him, but he managed to escape unscathed.
+Alperon's brother Nissim Alperon survived assassination attempts in 2000, 2002, two in 2003, 2006, two in 2007, 2012, and 2013, some of which involved car bombs.
+A car explosion in Tel Aviv in January 2013, lightly wounding seven people but not Nissim, was reported possibly to have been a further attempt to assassinate him.